-In response to the analysis of data and feedback from educational partners, the district has made several adjustments to the actions and metrics under Goal 2, which aims to provide students with multitiered systems of academic support which includes professional development for instructional staff, coaching, instructional resources, integrated technology, monitoring of learning, specialized programs and a broad course of study.
+In response to the analysis of data and feedback from educational partners, the district has made several adjustments to the actions and metrics under Goal 2.
+The metrics added to Goal 2 also target the school sites with student groups with the lowest performing outcomes in ELA and Math from the 2023 California School Dashboard to measure effectiveness of the actions.
+This goal aims to provide students with multitiered systems of academic support which includes professional development for instructional staff, coaching, instructional resources, integrated technology, monitoring of learning, specialized programs and a broad course of study.
 The following changes are designed to enhance the effectiveness and accuracy of measuring progress towards the goal.